 - 3.6.1 Students may apply for deferment of study if they have a genuine need to do so such as illness or posting to work outside Hong Kong.
 Approval from the Department offering the programme is required.
-The deferment period will not be counted towards the maximum period of registration. - 3.6.2 Application for deferment of study will be entertained only in exceptional circumstances from students who have not yet completed the first year of a full-time or sandwich programme. - 3.6.3 Where the period of deferment of study begins during a stage for which fees have been paid, no refund of such fees will be made. - 3.6.4 Students who have been approved for deferment are not entitled to enjoy any campus facilities during the deferment period.
+The deferment period will not be counted towards the total period of registration. - 3.6.2 Application for deferment of study from students who have not yet completed the first year of a full-time programme will only be considered in exceptional circumstances. - 3.6.3 Where the period of deferment of study begins during a stage for which fees have been paid, no refund of such fees will be made. - 3.6.4 Students who have been approved for deferment are not entitled to enjoy any campus facilities during the deferment period.